Discover the five highlights in Dharawal National Park, a beautiful and unspoiled protected area just south of Sydney.

 2. Minerva Pool Walking Track

-The 3 km return walk is suitable for all ages and fitness levels.
-Good shoes are recommended because the surface is quite rough at times, and there is some rock scrambling required to get to the pool.
+This 3 km return walk is suitable for all ages and fitness levels.
+Good footwear is recommended, as the path can be uneven in places, and a bit of rock scrambling is needed to reach the pool.

 Read more about the Minerva Pool walking track.